rl-institut/Uganda_oemof.solph/README.md

 - black sends warning but can also fix the files for you

 You can perfectly use the 3 of them or subset, at your preference.
 Don't forget to edit `.travis.yml` if you want to deactivate the automatic testing of some linters!

+## License

+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](https://github.com/rl-institut/Uganda-oemof.solph/blob/master/LICENSE) file for details.

+# rli_template

+This repository is based on rli-template, a template repository for creating new projects under the RLI's umbrella